South Korean Lee So-hee lives alone in Seoul but recently has a new joy: taking care of a small rock given to her by a friend.

 "Every time I get home, the first thing I do is check that my rock is okay," said the 28-year-old.

 Decades ago, Gary Ross Dahl, an American businessman and advertising executive, started the trend of keeping rocks as pets.
-By the end of 1975, more than a million pet rocks had been sold in the United States, becoming a popular gift and attracting media attention.
+By the end of 1975, more than a million pet rocks had been sold in the US and became a popular gift, attracting media attention.
 But a year later, the phenomenon had faded away.

 In 2015, Gary Ross Dahl passed away.
 His stone is on display at the National Toy Museum in Strong, New York, and has been called "the strangest and most puzzling toy ever created."

-Michelle Parnetr-Dwyer, the museum's curator, said Dahl would have been delighted to see his ideas gaining traction in a country half a world away.
+Museum curator Michelle Parnetr-Dwyer said Dahl would probably be pleased to see his ideas gaining popularity in a country halfway around the world.

-The owner of the two rocks prepared a "sleeping place" and a hat to wear.
+The owner of the two rocks prepared a "sleeping place" and a hat to wear on them.
 Photo: JIYOUNG SOHN/WSJ

 Lee So-hee often dresses her pet dog warmly when taking it out for a walk.
 Photo: LEE SO-HEE